i05nagai/memorandum/language/english.md

     * to defeat someone in a fight or competition
 * gash
     * covered in gashed
+    * a long, deep cut, especially in the skin
 * majestic
     * majestic coat dyed crimson
     * beautiful, powerful, or causing great admiration and respect: